KL4805/ShoppingMMLU/README.md

-# ShopBench
+# Shopping MMLU
-This is the repository for 'ShopBench: An Online Shopping Benchmark for LLMs', used for [Amazon KDD Cup 2024](https://www.aicrowd.com/challenges/amazon-kdd-cup-2024-multi-task-online-shopping-challenge-for-llms).
-ShopBench is a massive multi-task benchmark for LLMs on online shopping, covering four major shopping skills, **shopping concept understanding**, **shopping knowledge reasoning**, **user behavior alignment**, and **multi-lingual abilities**.
+This is the repository for 'Shopping MMLU: A Massive Multi-Task Online Shopping Benchmark for Large Language Models', which is accepted by **NeurIPS 2024 Datasets and Benchmarks Track** and used for [Amazon KDD Cup 2024](https://www.aicrowd.com/challenges/amazon-kdd-cup-2024-multi-task-online-shopping-challenge-for-llms).
+Shopping MMLU is a massive multi-task benchmark for LLMs on online shopping, covering four major shopping skills, **shopping concept understanding**, **shopping knowledge reasoning**, **user behavior alignment**, and **multi-lingual abilities**.

 ## Repo Organization
 ```